JetBrains/kotlin/spec-docs/at-based-annotation-syntax.md

 ``` kotlin
 annotation class field(vararg val annotations: Annotation)
 ```
-**NOTE**: This is only relatively easilty achievable for source-retained annotations, for class- or runtime-retained it's a lot more involved and relies on an undocumented features of JVM.
+**NOTE**: This is only relatively easily achievable for source-retained annotations, for class- or runtime-retained it's a lot more involved and relies on an undocumented features of JVM.

 Another approach: